6110-sp24/6110-sp24.github.io/_pages/quizzes.md

 ## Quiz 2

 Quiz 2 will be held during class time on __Friday, May 3__ at our usual classroom (32-124).
-More information about Quiz 2 will be posted later.
+The quiz will cover material starting from the Program Analysis lectures.
+This corresponds to:
+- Lecture slide decks 7--12 on the [Lecture Slides][lecture-notes] page.
+- Re-lectures 4--6 on the [Lecture Slides][lecture-notes] page.
+- [Miniquizzes][miniquizzes] 5--8.

+We will have a quiz review session during re-lecture time (4-6pm in 26-322) on Wednesday, May 1, during which we will go over Quiz 2 from Spring 2023.
+The review session will be recorded.

 ## Past quizzes